zerotwooneone/percolator/source/Percolator.Cryptography/README.md

 This library is designed with Domain-Driven Design (DDD) principles in mind.
 It contains only pure cryptographic logic and is completely isolated from any infrastructure concerns like networking, databases, or user interfaces.

+## Persistence Ignorance

+A key architectural principle of this domain is that it is **persistence-ignorant**.
+It contains the logic for stateful protocols like the Double Ratchet, but it does not manage the storage of that state itself.

+Instead, it defines persistence interfaces (e.g., `IDoubleRatchetStore`, `IGroupStateStore`) that outline the data that needs to be saved.
+The `Percolator.Application` project is responsible for implementing these interfaces, allowing it to choose the appropriate storage mechanism (e.g., a database, local files) without affecting the cryptographic logic.

+This separation ensures that the `Cryptography` domain remains a pure, testable, and reusable engine focused exclusively on its core security responsibilities.

 ## AI Assistant Guidance

 When modifying this project, adhere to the following architectural rules: